MicrosoftLearning/dp-080-Transact-SQL/Instructions/Labs/08-create-window-query-functions.md

 > **Tip**: Try to determine the appropriate code for yourself.
 If you get stuck, suggested answers are provided at the end of this lab.

-### Challenge 1: Return a RANK value for products
+### Challenge 1: Rank salespeople based on orders

-Amend the T-SQL code with the RANK clause so that it returns a Rank value for products within each category.

-### Challenge 2: Return the next year's budget value

-Using the **Budget** table you have already created, amend the SELECT statement to return the following year’s budget value as "Next".

-### Challenge 3: Return the first and last budget values for each year

-Using the **Budget** table you have already created, amend the select statement to return the first budget value in one column, and the last budget value in another column, where budget values are ordered by year in ascending order.
+Write a query that ranks the salespeople based on the number of orders placed by the customers they are assigned to.

-### Challenge 4: Count the products in each category
+### Challenge 2: Retrieve each customer with the total number of customers in the same region

-Amend the code containing the aggregation function to return a count of products by category.
+Write a query that returns the company name of each customer, the city in which the customer has its main office, and the total number of customers with a main office in the same region.

 ## Challenge Solutions